midorikocak/engaged/app/Plugin/Authake/README.md

 3. You can create schema from plugin using command to console terminal when you are in your app folder:

-        Console/cake schema create -plugin Authake

-    Or Alternatively you can add the Authake/db/authake_clean.sql to your database.
+    Do not use any schema to generate SQL.
+Causes redirection loop instead of it add the Authake/db/authake_clean.sql to your database.

 4. Add this to your config/database.php to make authake work.